Nicaraguan córdoba: 2009 series

 The 100 córdoba banknote was also revised.
 The notable differences from the first issue is that the note was issued on the 100th anniversary of the córdoba currency.
-Also notable is the wider security thread, a revised registration device, a repositioned serial number, subtle underprint design changes and the commemorative text "1912-2012 Centenario del Cordoba" in pearlescent ink at the left front of the note.
+Also notable is the wider security thread, a revised registration device, a repositioned serial number, subtle underprint design changes and the commemorative text "1912-2012 Centenario del Córdoba" in pearlescent ink at the left front of the note.
 The 500 córdoba banknote was also revised.
 The most notable change for the note is the bank logo patch, now a holographic patch instead of an optically variable device and a wider security thread.

 2015 and 2017 series

-On 26 October 2015, the Banco Central de Nicaragua introduced a new family of banknotes in denominations of 10, 20, 50, 100, 200 and 500 Córdobas.
-The five lower denominations are printed in polymer, while the 500 Córdobas note is printed on cotton paper substrate.
+On 26 October 2015, the Banco Central de Nicaragua introduced a new family of banknotes in denominations of 10, 20, 50, 100, 200, and 500 Córdobas.
+The six lower denominations are printed in polymer, while the 500 Córdobas note is printed on cotton paper substrate.
 On 1 December 2016, the Banco Central de Nicaragua introduced a 1,000 Córdobas banknote to ease high-value transactions.
 A commemorative design was issued on 1 December 2016 to commemorate the 100th anniversary of the death of poet Rubén Darío and a regular issue was issued on 2 January 2017.

 In July 2019, the 500 and 1000 Córdoba banknotes were reissued in polymer, to circulate in parallel with existing issues.

 Exchange rate

-In 1991, the Central Bank of Nicaragua established a crawling peg scheme in accordance with FMI exchange rate policies with a 12% annual rate of devaluation; "as of 2014", this scheme continued to devalue the córdoba against the United States dollar by 5% per annum and decrease further at 3% per annum, subsecuently.
+In 1991, the Central Bank of Nicaragua established a crawling peg scheme in accordance with FMI exchange rate policies with a 12% annual rate of devaluation; "as of 2014", this scheme continued to devalue the córdoba against the United States dollar by 5% per annum and decrease further at 3% per annum, subsequently.